Safeguarding is everyone's responsibility

 - protecting children from maltreatment;

-- preventing impairment of children’s health or development;
+- preventing impairment of children’s mental and physical health or development;

-- ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and
+- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and